evanwill/hist-454-2022/pages/project/metadata.md

 Describe your digitized objects and curated items in **your copy** of the template, following the guidelines below.
 Once you have items added to your Sheet, you can [test your metadata]({{ '/setup/' | relative_url }}) if desired.

-Once your metadata is finalized, you will copy your rows into our shared central metadata spreadsheet, and everyone's items will populate the final digital exhibit.
+Once your metadata is finalized, you will copy your rows into our shared central metadata spreadsheet, and everyone's items will populate the final digital exhibit--see [Submit Your Metadata](#submit-your-metadata) below.

 For tips on using Sheets for metadata, see [Working with Spreadsheets]({{ '/spreadsheets.html' | relative_url }}).